eldss-rustycises/rustycises/rocket_urlshort/README.md

 ---

 Working with Rocket has been more difficult than I expected for this task.
 I tried using a simple HashMap for storage, but kept getting compile errors about lifetimes on a function that used Rocket's State, but the docs do not look like what the compiler wanted.
 I also tried using Diesel to integrate a database, but that got very confusing as well.

-I will have to go through some tutorials on working with Rocket and Diesel before coming back to this.
+Thankfully I have found a book that helps with structuring web apps using Diesel and Rocket (and Seed for UI via WebAssembly, but that is not used here).
+The book can be found [here](https://erwabook.com/).
+This exercise follows the structure presented there.